 You’re going to find so many awesome activities for preschoolers at home here!

-I put this collection of at-home preschool activities together to help parents and teachers as we deal with the unprecedented situation we’re currently in.
+I put this collection of at-home preschool activities together to help parents and teachers as we deal with extended school breaks.

 Be sure to grab the free printable at the bottom of this post.
 Parents, use it with your children at home if you’d like.
 Teachers, send it to your students’ parents.